petabridge/akka-bootcamp/src/Unit-3/lesson4/README.md

 Recall that immutable messages themselves are inherently thread-safe, since a different thread can't modify something that is immutable.

-***BUT: while the messages are inherently thread-safe, message-processing code has no such guarantee!***
+***BUT: while the messages are inherently thread-safe, the message-processing code has no such guarantee!***

 Processing one message at a time is critical because making sure an actor's message processing code (`OnReceive`) can only be run *one invocation at a time* is how Akka.NET enforces thread-safety for all of the code that executes inside an actor.

-An immutable message is pushed from the mailbox into `OnReceive()`.
+An immutable message is pushed from the mailbox into `OnReceive`.
 Once the call to `OnReceive` exits, the actor's mailbox pushes a new message into the actor's `OnReceive` method.

 That being said, it's still possible to take advantage of `async` methods and methods that return `Task<T>` objects inside the `OnReceive` method - you just have to use the `PipeTo` extension method!

 ### Async message processing using `PipeTo`
-The [`PipeTo` pattern](https://github.com/akkadotnet/akka.net/blob/dev/src/core/Akka/Actor/PipeToSupport.cs) is a simple [extension method](https://msdn.microsoft.com/en-us/library/bb383977.aspx) built into Akka.NET that you can tack onto at the end of any `Task<T>` object.
+The [`PipeTo` pattern](https://github.com/akkadotnet/akka.net/blob/dev/src/core/Akka/Actor/PipeToSupport.cs) is a simple [extension method](https://msdn.microsoft.com/en-us/library/bb383977.aspx) built into Akka.NET that you can append to any `Task<T>` object.

 ```csharp
 public static Task PipeTo<T>(this Task<T> taskToPipe, ICanTell recipient, ActorRef sender = null)
 ```

 ### `Task`s are just another source of messages
-**The goal behind `PipeTo` is to *treat every async operation just like any other method that can produce a message for an actor's mailbox*.** THAT is the right way to think about actors and concurrent `Task<T>`s in Akka.NET.
+The goal behind `PipeTo` is to ***treat every async operation just like any other method that can produce a message for an actor's mailbox***.

+THAT is the right way to think about actors and concurrent `Task<T>`s in Akka.NET.
 A `Task<T>` is not something you `await` on in Akka.NET.
 It's *just something else that produces a message* for an actor to process through its mailbox.

 The `PipeTo` method takes an `ICanTell` object as a required argument, which tells the method where to pipe the results of an asynchronous `Task<T>`.